jaccomoc/jactl/docs/pages/language-guide.md

 invoked Y.f()
 ```

-Jacsal does not take any position on whether strong typing or weak typing is more superior.
+Jactl does not take any position on whether strong typing or weak typing is more superior.
 It is up to you as the developer to decide what makes sense or what feels more natural.

 ### Packages

 Related classes can be grouped together into packages.
-When using the Jacsal REPL all classes are put into the top level package and there is no way to specify any other
+When using the Jactl REPL all classes are put into the top level package and there is no way to specify any other
 package.
-Packages are useful when integrating Jacsal scripts into a Java application.
+Packages are useful when integrating Jactl scripts into a Java application.

 A package can be thought of like a library.
 They allow a set of customisation classes to be grouped together into a library that can then be used by other
-Jacsal scripts.
+Jactl scripts.

 See the [Integration Guide](integration-guide.md) for more information about how packages work when compiling
-Jacsal scripts and classes in your Java application.
+Jactl scripts and classes in your Java application.

-When compiling Jacsal classes and scripts the first line of the file can contain a package statement which specifies
+When compiling Jactl classes and scripts the first line of the file can contain a package statement which specifies
 what package the script or class should be compiled into:
 ```groovy
 package a.b.c